-3.2.2 Results (first iteration: english version testing)
+4.2.2 Results (first iteration: English version testing)

-We present here some results of the evaluation exercise.
+We present here some results of the evaluation exercise done during the Online evaluation workshops (see section 4.3).
 We gathered a total of 15 participants, 5 (33.3%) women and 10 (66.6%) men, with an average age of 26 years old (rank=12).
 As it was explained in the protocol, 7 of the participants used a mobile device to test the pilot, while the other 8 used a computer.
 The great majority of the participants (14) stated that they have had musical training (e.g. music theory lessons, guitar lessons, piano lessons, etc.).
 Likewise, 9 (52.9%) participants have received formal training in singing or have belonged to a choir.

-8 https://docs.google.com/forms/d/e/1FAIpQLSfcI8kkxqnnTxhiWreDQrCVgDb3Ri9Id5HjD6xKanrJDJ30kg/
+13 https://docs.google.com/forms/d/e/1FAIpQLSfcI8kkxqnnTxhiWreDQrCVgDb3Ri9Id5HjD6xKanrJDJ30kg/